elisska/spark-hue/README.md

-# spark-hue
-Spark notebook for Hue
+# Spark notebook for Hue

-This repository contains instructions about how to enabler Spark notebook in Hue.
+This repository contains instructions about how to enable Spark notebook in Hue.

 Tested on:
 * CDH 5.5.1 with parcels